 and operated by Tom Brusky, LLC.
 Tom is a

 and studio session musician from Milwaukee and is the leader of

 How much does it cost to make a recording?

-This topic is discussed in detail in our Studio Recording
+in detail in our Studio Recording

 What are your studio's hours, and what is your availability?

 All studio sessions and consultations are by appointment.
 Hours of